gilmandelbaum/analysis-pipeline-for-photometry_ex/Nb_data_set/README.md

 Per trial.
 Extracting features (numbers!) from the traces and from the behavior to see if they are correlated.
 Each trial is treated independently.

 [4.data_set_full_session_trace_plots:](https://github.com/gilmandelbaum/analysis-pipeline-for-photometry_ex/tree/master/Nb_data_set/4.data_set_full_session_trace_plots)
-Plot a part of the session with a horizontal line which defines a specific state, for exmaple, the choice lick
+Plot a part of the session with a horizontal line which defines a specific state, for example, the choice lick.